Abhiratn/Side_Projects/README.md

 }
 else
 {
-    you can download the whole file and run it in VS Code;
+    you can download the whole file and run it in VS Studio;
 }

 ```